 Palm Springs, California

 Whether Palm Springs brings to mind Rat Pack or Coachella, know that the area has been growing rapidly over the past decade and continues to be a sought-after retirement address.
 New restaurants, shopping, and culture centers are being opened, along with further development of art galleries and antique shops, shares Paul Morris, owner of a Keller Williams Realty office and author of Wealth Can’t Wait.
 Plus, if you’re an active senior citizen, it’s an ideal place to keep your energy levels high.
 “The weather is dry and warm all year and hot in the summer, which allows for year-round outdoor activities, including tennis, swimming, hiking, and biking.
 And, with nearly 125 golf courses has the largest concentration of golf courses in the U.S.,” he says.
-Exercise is just one of the habits your 80-year-old self will thank you for.